 The secret to spectacular Lamb Ragu is time.
 Stir a short list of ingredients together and let them bubble away until the individual flavors meld and blossom into something greater.
-It was my Italian friend Giovanna who taught me this.
-We took a cooking class from her when we visited Tuscany where she taught us to make authentic Italian ragu sauce and stressed, in her words, "remember you have to follow slowly all the steps, never be in a hurry…"
+This culinary wisdom comes from my Italian friend Giovanna, who taught us to make authentic Ragu Sauce in her cooking class in Tuscany.
+She said: “Take your time with each step, and never rush the process…”

-If you've been following my blog for a while, you know that I'm not much for recipes that require a lot of tedious preparation.
+For regular readers, it’s no surprise to hear that I’m not much for recipes that require a lot of tedious preparation.
 This lamb ragu is no exception.
-It does take about an hour to cook, but it's weeknight easy - almost all of the time is hands-off.
+It takes about an hour to cook, but it’s easy enough for a weeknight – almost all of the time is hands-off.
 Cut up a few ingredients, get the ragu going, and pour yourself a glass of wine.
 Then check back once in a while to give the sauce a stir.
-That's my kind of fussy.
+That’s my kind of fussy.

 Recipe Options